 Jessica Hische provides a great tip for helping you choose a font that can easily be read by just about anyone.

 Your visual identity is greatly impacted by your audience’s ability to navigate your site.
 To ensure that your website is improving your visual identity instead of hurting it, give five random people the following tasks:

 - Find a blog post in a certain category

 - Find the company contact information (this should appear on every page on your site)

 - Find the Product/Services page

 If the five people can’t easily fulfill all of those tasks, then there’s a good chance your website has poor navigation.
-Your web design team will need to revisit the site’s structure, including your use of headers, subheaders, imagery, tabs, body copy, etc. When a person lands on your site, they should find it easy to navigate to whatever page it is that they want to visit.
+Your web design team will need to revisit the site’s structure, including your use of headers, subheaders, imagery, tabs, body copy, etc. When a person lands on your site, they should easily be able to navigate to whatever page they want to visit.

 Complicating Your Visual Identity

 Colors are pretty.
 Colors trigger certain emotions.
 But too many colors will only complicate your visual identity.
 At the core of your visual identity should be: